 Once you have several popular keywords for your paid ads, you can create ad groups on Google AdWords.
 Ad groups let you combine relevant keywords in one convenient place.
 If you sell makeup, you can create different ad groups for lip gloss, mascara, and foundation.
 The group for lip gloss might contain keyword phrases like “shiny lip gloss” and “red lip gloss.”
 This gives you a chance to target multiple search phrases without combining irrelevant terms, such as “lip gloss” and “mascara,” in one ad.

 When you’ve decided which keywords to target, it’s time to set a daily budget.
 Google respects your budget and won’t exceed it, but there may also be days when you don’t use your entire budget.
 This depends on various factors, including search trends and your quality score.
-Luckily, you only pay for actual usage, not for the amount of clicks or impressions you hope to receive.
+Luckily, you only pay for actual usage, not for the number of clicks or impressions you hope to receive.

 If nobody is viewing or clicking your ads, consider their structure.
 Do you have relevant, captivating copy?
 Are you following Google’s ad guidelines for length?
 A Google ad must meet the following length requirements: